adanieljohnson/SWP_student_writing_guide/710-Commenting.Rmd

 It is hard to address so many errors using just reflective coaching and references to other resources.
 Adding to the challenge, the entire report likely needs detailed corrections, not just these two paragraphs.
 We do not expect GTAs to spend time copy editing entire reports.
 Instead, we recommend they use one of these two strategies for responding to writing mechanics problems.

-__Option 1:__ highlight one poorly written paragraph, and attach a new comment.
+__Option 1:__ highlight the one poorly written paragraph, and attach a new comment.
 List the specific errors that you see.
 Be sure to tell the student that you saw similar errors in other paragraphs, and that they are responsible for finding and correcting them.
 For example, the feedback comment for the flawed paragraph above might read:

 > You have a lot of basic writing flaws in your report that you need to correct or revise.
 For example, I found all of these basic errors in just these two paragraphs:
 * Unclear flow of the logic in both paragraphs